- Obtained Denial of Motion for Class Certification in a Wage and Hour Class Action Lawsuit Brought By Home Health Care Workers

 - Successfully Negotiated Nominal Settlements on Behalf of Retails After Lithium Ion Batteries Caught Fire

 SmithAmundsen successfully negotiated nominal settlements on behalf of retailers in cases where lithium ion batteries caught fire causing severe burns.
 We were able to secure nominal settlements after proving the retailer had no duty to the injured purchaser.

 Our attorneys defeated the lender’s efforts to enjoin the airline from using the aircraft.

-SmithAmundsen obtained summary judgment for sub-contractor involved in residential construction claim.
+SmithAmundsen obtained summary judgment for a sub-contractor involved in a residential construction claim.

 SmithAmundsen helped the manufacturer navigate its manager and one of its distributors secretly competing with the manufacturer.